 Providing tools like our mapping application, to ensure that Canadians can access information such as terrain and trail conditions, thereby ensuring the best possible Trail experience.
 ESRI Canada, a leading GIS software company, is donating its support in the development of this state-of-the-art mapping system for the Trail.

 The TCT Foundation, which was incorporated as a non-profit corporation in October 2010, is responsible for raising funds to support the advancement of the Trans Canada Trail.

-The Foundation has undertaken an ambitious national campaign to raise $150 million, which is needed to complete the Trail by 2017.
+The Foundation has undertaken an ambitious national campaign to raise $75 million, which is needed to connect the Trail by 2017.
 We have attracted the attention and involvement of national volunteer leaders who are making the full connection of the Trans Canada Trail by 2017, Canada’s sesquicentennial, their priority.
 In addition to seeking continued government support as part of our campaign, we are asking 150 Canadian leaders in business and philanthropy to join us through a major-gift fundraising initiative called Chapter 150.